filodb/FiloDB/README.md

 Also, the design and architecture are heavily in flux.
 Currently this is designed as a layer on top of Cassandra, but may (probably will) evolve towards something that can integrate with existing C* tables.

+## You can help!

+- Send me your use cases for OLAP on Cassandra and Spark
+    + Especially IoT and Geospatial
+- Email if you want to contribute

+Your feedback will help decide the next batch of features, such as:
+    - which data types to add support for
+    - which input sources to add (Kafka?
+Avro on Kafka?
+Save to FiloDB from Spark DataFrames?  from existing C* tables?)

 ## Building and Testing

 Run the tests with `sbt test`, or for continuous development, `sbt ~test`.
 Noisy cassandra logs can be seen in `filodb-test.log`.